Invented in Sicily 700 years ago, legend has it the original was made out of snow from Mount Etna, and flavoured with honey and lemon.

 Pasticceria Papa, Haberfield

-Once a Haberfield institution, Pasticceria Papa has expanded east to Bondi Beach.
-Both spots have the same Italian-bistro feel; they serve slow-cooked pork ragu, wood-fired scampi and, of course, granita.
+Once a Haberfield institution, Pasticceria Papa has expanded across town to Bondi Beach and Five Dock.
+All three spots have the same Italian-bistro feel; they serve truffle pizza, chocolate-dipped finger biscuits and, of course, granita.
 Pasticceria makes it the traditional way, churned in a gelato machine.
 Flavours are light: lemon, strawberry and occasionally almond.

 Bar Italia, Leichhardt